The Journey Began in the 1980’s

 I grew up with two brothers in a small rural neighborhood in Missouri during the 1980’s.
 We were always outside climbing trees, running through the surrounding woods, or chasing makeshift boats that we sent careening down our small creek.

-The outdoors became an integral part of our lives.
+The outdoors became an integral part of our lives because if we where not being homeschooled we where outside exploring.
 On a typical day, once school was finished, we’d be outside.
 On the weekends, our group of three expanded as more boys from the neighborhood joined our explorations.
 We’d follow the creek, taking it deeper and deeper into the woods, past the boundary of our neighborhood, and into the realm of the unknown.

 We had a wood burning stove, and to prepare for winter, we’d head to my grandparents’ farm after the first frost to cut trees for firewood.
 As our dad worked, my brothers and I would explore the surrounding 40 acres, motivated by the rumors of Jesse James’ hidden nearby cave and underground caverns.